Welcome (sternwheeler): Stranding and rescue

 On March 7, 1902, at 12:30 pm while en route to Bandon, Welcome became stranded on the north flats of the Coquille River during a very heavy squall, with the wind blowing at gale strength and a rough sea.
 The vessel was immediately spotted by the personnel at the Coquille River Life-Saving Station, who boarded the steamer and then passed a line to the steamer Favorite.
 Favorite however was not able to haul Welcome off the bank, and so the life-savers returned to the life-saving station in the surfboat, where they obtained an anchor, hawser, and cables, then rowed back to where Welcome was stranded.
 They rigged the anchor to Welcome, and that night, when the tide was high, hove the vessel off the bank without damage.
 Because the master of the Welcome was unfamiliar with the route, and the night was very dark, the keeper of the life-saving station piloted Welcome down to Bandon.

+Disposition

-DispositionWelcome was stranded on January 11, 1907, at Myrtle Point and became a total loss.
+Welcome was stranded on January 11, 1907, at Myrtle Point and became a total loss.
 The vessel broke its mooring lines during high water, drifted into trees, and was damaged beyond repair.